DanielStai/passport_auth/README.md

 ## Implementing Oauth20 authentication for an Express app

 Using Passport to enable logging in with Google.
 The logged in user is stored in the database as defined in the User model.
+Sessions also stored in the db

 ## Templating
 Handlebars is used as the templating engine to serve the log in page